testandbreak/automatic-fishstick/README.md

     design your framework so that we can query for another justuser with minimalchanges to the framework.
 5. In the framework, try to implement best practices
-    a.
-The framework should be able to run in multiple environments.
+    -	The framework should be able to run in multiple environments.
         ( Test, SIT, UAT/Pre-Prod etc)
-    b.
-The framework should be able to use secrets/passwords/sensitive information effectively
+    -	The framework should be able to use secrets/passwords/sensitive information effectively
-    c.
-Ability to run as single threaded or multi threaded.
+    -	Ability to run as single threaded or multi threaded.
-    d.
-Bonus points for the ability to generate events and listen to events
+    -	Bonus points for the ability to generate events and listen to events